James Bond (ornithologist)

 James Bond (January 4, 1900 – February 14, 1989) was an American ornithologist and expert on the birds of the Caribbean, having written the definitive book on the subject: Birds of the West Indies, first published in 1936.
 He served as a curator of the Academy of Natural Sciences of Philadelphia.
-He is the namesake of the fictional British spy of the same name by writer Ian Fleming, and references to him permeate the resulting media franchise.
+Writer Ian Fleming adopted his name for his fictional British spy; references to the ornithologist permeate the resulting media franchise.